Envirometrix/PredictiveSoilMapping/01-Introduction.md

 developed, conventional soil survey lacked both the digital data sets of environmental covariates and the statistical tools required to objectively analyze relationships between observed soil properties and environmental covariates.
-So, these relationships were, of necessity, developed empirically and expressed conceptually as expert knowledge.
+So, these relationships were, out of necessity, developed empirically and expressed conceptually as expert knowledge.

 In general, we suggest that next generation soil surveyors will